 Of all hair treatment and care techniques in the universe, bleaching is the most damaging.

-It is an irreversible chemical reaction that involves dissolving the melanin responsible for hair’s colour.
+It is an irreversible chemical reaction that involves dissolving the melanin responsible for hair’s color.

 Wondering what bleach-damaged hair feels or look-like?

-Here are some features of bleach damaged hair you should take note;
+Here are some features of bleach damaged hair you should take note of;

 split ends, inelastic and uneasy to manage hair, dry, porous, frizzy, brittle, and fragile.